 You can refill your propane tank at dedicated fill-up stations.
 Fill-up stations for propane gas tanks are normally located on the outskirts of cities.
 Make sure to refill your propane tank before heading to less populated areas because some smaller towns do not have propane fill-up stations.

-Propane gas is simply called gas in Mexico and Baja Gas is the name of the biggest distribuidora de gas (gas distributor) in Baja.
-The stations have attendants that will fill up your tanks, accept cash payment, and hand you a receipt.
+Propane gas is simply called gas in Mexico, and Baja Gas is the name of the biggest distribuidora de gas (gas distributor) in Baja.
+The stations have attendants who will fill up your tanks, accept cash payment, and hand you a receipt.

 Updated propane gas prices are usually printed on a piece of paper and taped near the fill-up machine.
 Most US propane tanks do not need an adapter to refill.